 Expect to see the usual suspects: Mario games, the Legend of Zelda, Pokémon and releases for many Nintendo franchises.
 This hardware refresh likely means there will be more graphically demanding games available on the Switch 2.

-Right now, the hot topic is Mario Kart World, which will have larger, 'more open' courses and 24-players able to race at the same time.
-We were very excited to hear all this – until we saw the price tag.
+Right now, the hot topic is Mario Kart World, which has larger, 'more open' courses and 24-players able to race at the same time.
+When it was announced, we were very excited to hear all this – until we saw the price tag.
 It will set you back an eye-watering £75, which is quite pricey for a new game.

-Other than that, we're seeing new versions of games like The Legend of Zelda: Breath of the Wild and Tears of the Kingdom, and a new Donkey Kong game.
+Other than that, the Switch 2 launched with new versions of games like The Legend of Zelda: Breath of the Wild and Tears of the Kingdom, and a new Donkey Kong game.

 Looking for more gaming performance?
 A PlayStation 5 might be a better choice for you.
 Read our guide on how to buy a PlayStation to find out what to know before buying.

-Will I be able to play my current Switch games on the Switch 2?
+Will I be able to play my old Switch games on the Switch 2?

 Backwards compatibility — when a game console can play previous-generation games on the most recent console — is a staple of most modern games consoles.

-Luckily, Nintendo confirmed that the Switch 2 will be able to play your games from the Switch 1.
+Luckily, you will be able to play your games from the Switch 1.
 You won't need to keep your extra console lying around for when you finally wrap up Tears of the Kingdom.

 While we were initially worried about the backwards compatibility of games like Ring Fit Adventure or Nintendo's Labo line of accessories, it appears you can still play these on the Switch 2.
 There are, of course, some caveats, but since you can connect old Switch 1 Joy-Cons to the Switch 2, you'll be able to still play these games.
 That said, not all Nintendo Labo accessories will work in the same way as with the old Switch.